 Their head office is at The Colonnades, Beaconsfield Road, Hatfield.
 AL10 8YE and their main phone number is (01707) 253900

 A Sexual Assault Referral Centre (SARC) provides services to victims/survivors of rape or sexual assault regardless of whether the survivor/victim chooses to reports the offence to the police or not.

 Sexual Assault Referral Centres are designed to be comfortable and multi-functional, providing private space for interviews and examinations, and some may also offer counselling services.
 “SARC”s have specialist staff that are trained to help you make informed decisions about what you want to do next.

-Click to find details of local Independent Sexual Violence Adviser services (ISVAs).
+Click to find details of local Independent Sexual Advisor Services (ISVAs).

 Sunflower Centre SARC (Hemel)

 Their aim is to help anyone in the St Albans District in need of bereavement support.
 Their services are available to all adults, families, children and young people.
 They also offer support and guidance to professionals working with the bereaved.